🗺️

 The fundamental purpose of Portugal's classification system is to anchor wine to place.
 Each demarcated region reflects a distinct combination of soil, climate, and indigenous grape variety that cannot be replicated elsewhere.
 Portugal's geography spans from the wet, granite-soiled, Atlantic-cooled northwest of Vinho Verde to the schist slopes of the Douro, the granite plateaus of the Dão, and the hot, arid plains of the Alentejo.
 This extraordinary diversity is reinforced by more than 250 indigenous grape varieties found nowhere else on earth in comparable concentration.

-• The Douro Valley's predominantly schist soils store heat and drain freely, creating the austere conditions in which Port and Douro table wines thrive
+• The Douro Valley's predominantly schist soils absorb heat during the day and release it at night, creating austere conditions in which Port and Douro table wines thrive

 • Vinho Verde's granite soils and high rainfall produce wines of marked acidity and freshness, typically lower in alcohol than wines from more southerly regions

-• Dão sits inland on a granite plateau at altitude, yielding elegant, mineral reds built around Touriga Nacional and fresh whites from Encruzado
+• Dão sits inland on a granite plateau at altitude, yielding elegant, mineral reds built around Touriga Nacional and fresh, structured whites from Encruzado

-• Portugal is the European country with the greatest diversity of indigenous grape varieties per square kilometre, with over 250 native varieties documented
+• Portugal has more indigenous grape varieties planted per square kilometre than any other country in the world, with over 250 native varieties documented

 Certification and Oversight

 Each wine region is governed by a Comissão Vitivinícola Regional (CVR), the body responsible for certifying, controlling, and promoting wines within its jurisdiction.
-Producers seeking DOC or Vinho Regional certification must submit wine samples for physical and chemical analysis by the CVR.
+Producers seeking DOC or Vinho Regional certification must submit wine samples for physical and chemical analysis.
 The CVR verifies that alcohol levels, acidity, and varietal composition meet regional specifications and evaluates sensory characteristics for typicity.
 Only wines that pass this process may carry the regional appellation on their label.

 • CVRs conduct analytical testing on submitted wine samples to verify alcohol content, acidity, residual sugar, and the absence of prohibited additives